Customs and Values

 Although both South Africa and Australia are multicultural countries, multiculturalism means different things in each.
 In South Africa, multiculturalism refers to a mosaic of different cultures living within a rainbow nation.
 Reflecting this diversity, South Africa has 11 official languages.
 The most common language spoken at home is Zulu (24 per cent), followed by Xhosa (18 per cent), and Afrikaans (13 per cent).
 English (8 per cent) is only the sixth-most common language.

 In Australia, multiculturalism basically means lots of people with different coloured faces living together.
 English is Australia's only official language and it is the home language for 92 per cent of Australians.
-Furthermore, with the exception of the apartheid-style permit system for Aboriginal communities, there is no policy of keeping groups separated from other groups, or preventing one group corrupting the cultural integrity of another group.
-To the contrary, mixing, learning, and integration is favoured.
-Such values are represented in the Australian government's official view on multiculturalism which proposes:
+Furthermore, with the exception of the apartheid-style permit system for Aboriginal communities, there is no policy of keeping groups separated from other groups.
+Although the original policy of mulitculturalism shared some commonalities with apatheid, today mixing, learning, and integration is favoured.
+Such values was represented in the 2005 Australian government's official view on multiculturalism which proposed:

 "to build on our success as a culturally diverse, accepting and open society, united through a shared future."

 Humans are believed to have first arrived in Australia around 60,000 years ago.
-It is possible that some domestication of animals and farming may have occurred shortly after arrival or in the following millennia.
+It is possible that some domestication of animals and farming may have occurred shortly after arrival.
 At the time of European colonisation; however, there was no domestication of animals (dingo aside), no farming of crops and no villages.

 White population